Innovation and Catch-up in Platform Economy (ICPE) project

 - The research staff are all in place, including the Principal Investigator and two research officers.

 - Innovation Survey commenced in September 2021.
 As part of the project, a detailed questionnaire was recently developed that is based on the research framework requirements identified by the project members.
-The questionnaire asks respondents about corporate culture, talent policy, learning behavior, innovation performance etc. This questionnaire is being used in a large-scale survey.
-It will involve more than 20,000 selected employees and managers who work for a world leading Internet company in China.
-The survey will be completed soon, and will result in an analysis report based on the data collected.
-This survey will help us to examine the key factors that drive technological innovation and catch-up by world leading technology companies from developing countries in the digital sector.
+The questionnaire asks respondents about corporate culture, talent policy, learning behavior, innovation performance, etc. This questionnaire is being used in a large-scale survey.
+It will involve thousands of employees and managers who work for a world-leading Internet company in China.
+The survey has been completed in December 2021 and will result in an analysis report based on the data collected.
+This survey will help us to examine the key factors that drive technological innovation and catch-up by world-leading technology companies from developing countries in the digital sector.